sgrunt/apdoom/README.md

 ## Archiving a Release

 1. Generate the project with CMake into `build/`.
 Crispy-DOOM repository setup doesn't use submodules and `add_subdirectory`, so it can be a bit tricky to get to work.
 Recommended using cmake GUI and install the libraries manually.
+See the next section for a bit more info on how I got this to work.
 2. Open the solution, select crispy-doom project and build in Release.
 3. Create a temporary folder `Release/`.
 4. Copy the `crispy-doom.exe` into `Release/`.